 Not Just for Apple Fanatics

-You actually don’t need to be deep into the Apple ecosystem to make this card worth your while (although you will need a compatible iPhone with iOS 12 or later in order to take advantage of the card’s mobile-based features, sorry Android users) – simply having an iPhone is enough of an ‘in’ to make the Apple Card worth it.
+You actually don’t need to be deep into the Apple ecosystem to make this card worth your while (although you will need an iPhone in order to take advantage of the card’s mobile-based features, sorry Android users) – simply having an iPhone is enough of an ‘in’ to make the Apple Card worth it.

-If you can’t remember that last time you physically swiped your credit cards – you’ll find it incredibly easy to make use of this card thanks to the emphasis on digital wallets.
-Plus, the lack of fees, and straight-forward bonus categories, and automatic cash back make at an extremely easy credit card to fit into your current credit card lineup regardless of which rewards cards you already own.
+If you can’t remember the last time you physically swiped your credit cards – you’ll find it incredibly easy to make use of this card thanks to the emphasis on digital wallets.
+Plus, the lack of fees, and straight-forward bonus categories, and automatic cash back make it an extremely easy credit card to fit into your current credit card lineup regardless of which rewards cards you already own.

 Earning Cash Back with Apple Card Bonus Categories

 Apple has a standard 3/2/1 cash back bonus structure which earns an unlimited 3% cash back on purchases, 2% on purchases made through Apple Pay, and 1% on all other purchases.

 Initially, Apple only offered 3% cash back for purchases of Apple products and other related purchases, but since their launch they have expanded what will qualify for the top 3% cash back bonus category and have since added new retailers.
 The full list of purchases that will earn 3% cash back with the Apple Card are: